freeCodeCamp/guide/src/pages/java/loops/while-loop/index.md

 }
 ```

 **Note**: For the `while` loop to start executing, you'd require the condition to be true.
-However, to exit the loop you must do something as given below (otherwise the loop will execute forever.
+However, to exit the loop you must do something that changes the opening condition (otherwise the loop will execute forever.
 Practically, it will run till the JVM runs out of memory).

 ## Example
 In the following example, the `expression` is given by `iter_While < 10`.
 As we increment `iter_While` by `1` each time the loop is executed, the `while` loop will keep going until `iter_While` reaches `10`.